huggingface/datasets/docs/source/process.rst

    >>> encoded_dataset.save_to_disk("path/of/my/dataset/directory")

-When you want to use your dataset again, use :func:`load_from_disk` to reload it:
+When you want to use your dataset again, use :func:`datasets.load_from_disk` to reload it:

 .. code-block::